-Although some brands and influencers live and breathe social media, they typically host meetups, pop-up shows or make appearances because fostering meaningful connections goes a long way in building loyalty.
-Twitch streamer Ninja had a Fornite Conference in Las Vegas, Podcast personality Stassis Schroeder did a live tour, and YouTube star Miranda Sings (Colleen Ballinger) goes on tours all the time.
+Although some brands and influencers live and breathe social media, they typically host meetups, pop-up shows, or make appearances because fostering meaningful connections goes a long way in building loyalty.
+Twitch streamer Ninja had a Fortnite Conference in Las Vegas, Podcast personality Stassi Schroeder did a live tour, and YouTube star Miranda Sings (Colleen Ballinger) goes on tours all the time.

-Ensuring turnout and keeping them engaged is as simple as having a dynamic QR Code on the post or sending them an email with a QR Code.
+Ensuring turnout and keeping them engaged is as simple as having a dynamic QR Code on the post or emailing them with a QR Code.